 Law Enforcement Officers’ and Fire Fighters’ Retirement System (LEOFF) Plan 2

-LEOFF Plan 2 is a lifetime retirement pension plan available to public employees in Washington.
+LEOFF Plan 2 is a lifetime retirement pension plan available to law enforcement officers and firefighters in Washington.
 You, your employer and the state contribute a percentage of income to fund the plan.

 LEOFF Plan 2 employee contribution rate: 8.53%

 This is the percentage of your pretax salary that goes toward your pension retirement income.

 See a live or recorded Plan 2 webinar.